natan-dias/full-price-gaming-exchange/README.md

 Then open [http://localhost:8000](http://localhost:8000).

 To stop the server: `Ctrl + C`.
-If you get an "address already in use" error, run `pkill -f fpg.py` first.

 ## GitHub Pages deployment

 The live site uses only `index.html` — all calculation logic runs in JavaScript, so no server is needed.
 GitHub Pages serves static files for free, making it the simplest zero-config deployment option.

-The Python script and its `/calculate` endpoint are kept in the repo for local testing and as a foundation for writing automated tests in the future.
+The Python script and its `/calculate` endpoint are kept in the repo for local testing, study and as a foundation for writing automated tests in the future.

 To enable GitHub Pages: go to **Settings → Pages → Source**, select your main branch and root folder.